Curtis High School (University Place)

 Grades Served: 9-12

-Approved as a Single District Online School Program from the 2013-14 through the 2016-17 school year.
+Approved as a Single District Online School Program Through the 2017-18 school year.

 This program is approved by way of its affiliation with Graduation Alliance (The American Academy).
 Learn more about Affiliate Approval, here.